gitbls/RPiVNCHowTo/README.md

     port=177
 ```

+`sudo systemctl try-restart lightdm.service` to restart the service with the new settings.

 #### xdm Configuration

+xdm is a lightweight Display Manager with less capabilities than lightdm.
+That said, I've found it to consume less system resources than lightdm, and coupled with choosewm (see Appendix below), to meet my needs.

-* Edit `/etc/X11/xdm-config` and comment out the line *DisplayManager.requestPort* with a "!"
+* Edit `/etc/X11/xdm/xdm-config` and comment out the line *DisplayManager.requestPort* with a "!"
-* Edit `/etc/X11/Xaccess` and uncomment the line that has *#any host can get a login window*
+* Edit `/etc/X11/xdm/Xaccess` and uncomment the line that has *#any host can get a login window*
 * `sudo systemctl try-restart xdm.service` to restart the service with the new settings

+**Note**If your system has lightdm installed and you want to switch to xdm (or vice versa), the package installer will ask you which one you want to use.
+After completing the installation, reboot the system for the change to take effect.
+To switch between the two display managers once they are both installed, use `dpkg-reconfigure lightdm`.

 ### VNC Service configuration